-All institutes and departments at Austrian public universities, the Austrian Academy of Sciences, and publicly funded research institutions are eligible to act as host institutes for JESH Incoming.
+All institutes and departments at Austrian public higher education institutions, the Austrian Academy of Sciences, and publicly funded research institutions are eligible to act as host institutes for JESH Incoming.

-Host institutions in the focus countries (JESH Outgoing)
+Host institutions in the target countries (JESH Outgoing)

 All institutes and departments at public universities, the national academies of sciences, and publicly funded research institutions are eligible to act as host institutes for JESH Outgoing.

 JESH covers travel, accommodation and living expenses for a research stay of at least 1 month and a maximum of 6 months.
 Other project-related expenses or overheads are not covered.

 Accommodation and living expenses are paid at a flat rate of EUR 2,700 per month.

 The fellowship can begin in mid-2023 or later.

 The grant will be paid directly to the fellows in monthly instalments.